mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 2. Keeping thumb/forefinger contact, place hands in lap with thumbs touching each other and backs of forefingers touching.
 3. Investigate the perception of space as experience #1 changes to experience #2.

+Commentary:

+1. Analogy of body scanning for fire kasina?

 ### Fifth Interlude - The Mind-System:

 *  Model source: **Lankavatara Sutra**